Marcos-Roberto-Silva/Eldorado-Challenge-Back-End/README.md

 # Welcome to the Eldorado-Challenge-Back-End

-#### This application is a challenge where I create a simple program to manage devices.
+#### This application is a challenge where I've created a simple program to manage devices.

 #### The user can insert, delete and list a device by its id or get all list of devices from MySql database.